Malware Protection Basics Overview: Threats, Risks, and Key Facts

 Malware Protection Basics are important for anyone who uses a computer, smartphone, tablet, or internet-connected device.
 Malware refers to harmful software designed to damage systems, steal information, monitor activity, or disrupt normal device performance.
 As digital communication and online services continue to grow, understanding malware protection has become part of everyday digital awareness.

-Understanding Malware Protection and Common Threats
+Malware Protection and Typical Threats Explained

 • Real-time scanning